RatJuggler/dinosauria-bot/README.md

 ## Addendum

 With npm it's easy to start pulling in packages left, right and centre and soon build up a huge list of dependencies, so I've tried not to do that.
-Instead I've only pulled in packages for major infrastructure components that are essential (like the Twitter API) or that I want to try out as I think they are useful (nconf and winston).
+Instead, I've only pulled in packages for major infrastructure components that are essential (like the Twitter API) or that I want to try out as I think they are useful (`nconf` and `winston`).
 For other things I've tried to stick with simple functions which implement the bare minimum of what the application needs.
 This also helps with learning as I'm forced to write my own code, Promises :scream:

 Packages I chose not to use:

-- random
+- `random`
-- request
+- `request`
-- request-promise-native
+- `request-promise-native`
-- url-exists
+- `url-exists`
-- wtf-wikipedia
+- `wtf-wikipedia`